nishikoneru/CSSeniorDesignProject/Tasks/Tasklist.md

     - Research Unity’s VR packages
     - Design the layout of the VR museum
     - Develop the logic for hands/pointer/the means for users to interact with environment
-    - Obtain general VR info from Jillian (https://researchdirectory.uc.edu/p/aurisajm)
+    - Obtain general VR info from Asst Prof Jillian Aurisano (https://researchdirectory.uc.edu/p/aurisajm)
     - Investigate copyright issues with AI generated imagery

 # Nishidha’s tasks: